 It soon became clear that Abdul had little interest in the theory side of the course.
 During Laura’s daily lectures, while the rest of us scribbled away in our notebooks, he’d stare out the window or play a hand-held video game behind his mountain of books.
 One time he even sat whistling to himself, tapping his fingers on the desk for good measure.
-The rest of the crew shot him disdainful looks, a few exaggerated sighs, but he didn’t seem to notice or care.
+The rest of the crew shot him disdainful looks, a few exaggerated sighs, but Abdul didn’t seem to notice or care.
 Laura meanwhile, in the middle of talking about the differences between this and that tense, didn’t bat so much as an eyelid.
 At the end of the day I guess Abdul’s money was as good as anyone’s.

-But when the time came for us to give demo classes to real-life volunteers he sprang to life as if the host of a particularly manic TV show for kids!
-In fact watching his lessons had to be seen to be believed.
+But when the time came for us to give demo classes to real-life volunteers he sprang to life as if he were the host of a particularly manic TV show for kids!
+In fact, watching his lessons had to be seen to be believed.
 There was dancing, flirting, animal noises, singing and occasional juggling.
 He also drew impressive cartoons on the whiteboard to bring the target language to life.
 All the while there was his English, at times so inaccurate and confusing I could only wince at the back of the room as it spilled forth like a band of drunks falling out of a taxi.

-At the end of each day Abdul would give me a lift home in his 4×4, a capacious vehicle roughly the size of a small European country.
+At the end of each day Abdul would give me a lift home in his 4×4, a capacious vehicle the size of a small European country.
 During these journeys I was able to peel away his cartoon exterior and get to the man behind the circus act.
 One of the first things I discovered was that he was married!

 ‘‘Not my choose’’ he explained. ‘‘Father say… Abdul do’’.
 For the first time since we’d met he became deadly serious, explaining how his wife was a cousin, a lady who was ‘‘OK at the cooking’’ but ‘‘bad at the sex’’.
-Soon, he confirmed, ‘‘Father is wanting children’’, a prospect that seemed to fill Abdul with dread. ‘‘No avoid’’ he mumbled with a regretful shake of the head. ‘‘Like sun come up, baby must be’’.
+“Soon”, he confirmed, ‘‘father is wanting children’’, a prospect that seemed to fill Abdul with dread. ‘‘No avoid’’ he mumbled with a regretful shake of the head. ‘‘Like sun come up, baby must be’’.

 Nevertheless Abdul seemed to be doing an excellent job at postponing things. ‘‘I stay busy’’ he explained, brightening up with a smile and a wink.
 Between the token part time desk job he held at his father’s bank and the newfound distraction of the TEFL course, Abdul admitted he barely saw his wife. ‘‘Maybe little Abdul come in summer’’ he conceded, chewing his lip as he did the mental arithmetic.

 There were frequent drives like this throughout the course.
 Over the weeks I learned that he had a mistress in Bahrain, a family friend who came over once a month.
-Booking into a hotel for the night, she’d become accustomed to enjoying an Abdul demo lesson all of her very own.
-I also discovered that he yearned to one day experience snow.
-Had no concept whatsoever of vegetarianism or homosexuality.
-How he loved western movies, even though he often struggled to follow the plot.
+Booking into a hotel for the night, she’d become accustomed to enjoying an Abdul performance all of her very own.
+I also learned that he yearned to one day experience snow and had no concept whatsoever of vegetarianism or homosexuality.
+“Come on!!!
+You are the joker yes?”

-‘‘Can you tell me good movie?’’ he asked one day, as we sat gorging on an all-you-can-eat buffet dinner, his treat. ‘‘Then I will buying and you come my home for watching’’.
+He would also excitedly tell me of his love for western movies, even though he often struggled to follow the plot.
+“Can you tell me good movie?’’ he asked one day, as we sat gorging on an all-you-can-eat buffet dinner, his treat. ‘‘Then I will buying and you come my home for watching’’.
 Having gotten a feel for his taste in movies, (‘‘No boring, big blood, many violence’’), I settled on Pulp Fiction and we agreed a date for the viewing.

 On the night of the showing he picked me up from my place and drove me out to his mansion in the outskirts of the city.
-Leading me into an ornate high-ceilinged living room, I was met by an amazing spread of dishes.
+Leading me into an ornate, high-ceilinged living room, I was met by an amazing spread of dishes.
 There was grilled meat, steamed vegetables, bowls of spicy yellow rice and plates of crispy seasoned bread.
 After we’d worked through all that he scooted off to the kitchen, returning with a volcanic bowl of M&M’s and several family-size packs of Doritos.
-There was no sign of his wife (‘‘She must staying in the up room’’) or indeed his dictatorial father (‘‘Go business outside country’’).
+There was no sign of his wife (‘‘She must staying in the up room’’) or indeed his dictatorial father (‘‘Go business to the outside country’’).

 We skidded to a flamboyant halt outside my villa door and I jumped out of Abdul’s jeep one last time. ‘‘No friction’’ he said with a wry smile as we shook hands.
-With a typically cartoonish salute he bid me farewell, revved up the engine and sped off towards an inescapable future.
+With a typically cartoonish salute he bid me farewell, revved up the engine and sped off towards his inescapable future.